Computing and the Arts

 Requirements of the Major

-The Architecture track requires the following courses in addition to the Computer Science courses listed above: (1) ARCH 150 and 200; (2) two courses from ARCH 260, 312, 360, and 362; (3) two elective courses from either of the two concentrations: Design; or History, Theory, Criticism of Architecture, and Urbanism; (4) two courses from CPSC 376437, 446, 451, 475, 478, 479, or 484; and (5) one additional intermediate or advanced CPSC course (excluding CPSC 490).
+The Architecture concentration requires the following courses in addition to the Computer Science courses listed above: (1) ARCH 150 and 200; (2) two courses from ARCH 260, 312, 360, and 362; (3) two elective courses from either of the two Architecture specific concentrations: Design; or History, Theory, Criticism of Architecture, and Urbanism; (4) two courses from CPSC 376437, 446, 451, 475, 478, 479, or 484; and (5) one additional intermediate or advanced CPSC course (excluding CPSC 490).

-The Art track requires the following courses in addition to the Computer Science courses listed above, as well as a sophomore review at the School of Art: (1) two 100-level courses beyond ART 111 and 114, such as ART 132 and/or 184 or 185; (2) two courses in Art at the 200 or 300 level, such as ART 285 and/or 370; (3) ART 395; 4) one course in Art at the 400 level, such as ART 495; (5) two courses selected from CPSC 376437, 446, 451, 475, 478479, or 484; (6) one additional intermediate or advanced Computer Science course (excluding CPSC 490).
-Seniors following the art track will have access to a shared studio and many facilities in the School of Art.
+The Art concentration requires the following courses in addition to the Computer Science courses listed above, as well as a sophomore review at the School of Art: (1) two 100-level courses beyond ART 111 and 114, such as ART 132 and/or 184 or 185; (2) two courses in Art at the 200 or 300 level, such as ART 285 and/or 370; (3) ART 395; 4) one course in Art at the 400 level, such as ART 495; (5) two courses selected from CPSC 376437, 446, 451, 475, 478479, or 484; (6) one additional intermediate or advanced Computer Science course (excluding CPSC 490).
+Seniors following the art concentration will have access to a shared studio and many facilities in the School of Art.

-The History of Art track requires the following courses in addition to the Computer Science courses listed above: (1) one introductory, 100-level, History of Art course; (2) two History of Art courses at the 200, 300, or 400 level (the courses must represent two different areas as defined in the History of Art program description); (3) one studio art course (students may need to take a prerequisite course in Art to prepare for the studio course); (4) HSAR 401; (5) one 400-level seminar in History of Art; (6) two courses selected from CPSC 376437, 451, 475, 478, or 479, one of which must be CPSC 478 or 479; (7) one additional intermediate or advanced Computer Science course (excluding CPSC 490).
+The History of Art concentration requires the following courses in addition to the Computer Science courses listed above: (1) one introductory, 100-level, History of Art course; (2) two History of Art courses at the 200, 300, or 400 level (the courses must represent two different areas as defined in the History of Art program description); (3) one studio art course (students may need to take a prerequisite course in Art to prepare for the studio course); (4) HSAR 401; (5) one 400-level seminar in History of Art; (6) two courses selected from CPSC 376437, 451, 475, 478, or 479, one of which must be CPSC 478 or 479; (7) one additional intermediate or advanced Computer Science course (excluding CPSC 490).

-The Music track requires the following courses in addition to the Computer Science courses listed above: (1) two courses from Group 1 (Music Theory); (2) three additional courses from Group I or Group II (Creative Practices); (3) one course from Group III (Western Art Music) or Group IV (World and Popular Music); (4) CPSC 431; (5) CPSC 432; (6) one additional intermediate or advanced Computer Science course (excluding CPSC 490).
+The Music concentration requires the following courses in addition to the Computer Science courses listed above: (1) two courses from Group I (Music Theory); (2) three additional courses from Group I or Group II (Creative Practices); (3) one course from Group III (Western Art Music) or Group IV (World and Popular Music); (4) CPSC 431; (5) CPSC 432; (6) one additional intermediate or advanced Computer Science course (excluding CPSC 490).

 Credit/D/Fail Courses taken Credit/D/Fail may not be counted toward the major.